Shall-we-play-a-game/Quantum-Assignment/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, feel free to fork this repository and submit a pull request with your changes.
+If you'd like to contribute to this project, you can fix this repository and submit a pull request with your changes.

 ## License